My Pet Center

 A tail held high with fast wagging is usually a sign of excitement, while a low tail with a slow wag can be a sign of fear or aggression.
 To know how your dog is feeling, it is helpful to look at the whole picture of your dog’s behavior.

-Ear Position
+2. Ear Position

 The position of a dog's ears can tell you a lot about their mood.
 Ears that are perked up and forward indicate alertness and interest.
 Ears pulled back against the head may indicate fear, anxiety, or submission.
 A dog with relaxed, floppy ears is generally comfortable and at ease.

-Eyes
+3. Eyes

-Body Posture
+4. Body Posture

-Mouth
+5. Mouth

 A dog's mouth is also an indicator of your dog’s mood.
 A relaxed, open mouth (with or without the tongue out) may indicate that your dog feels happy, calm, and comfortable.
-Similarly, panting may be a sign that your pet is hot, or could mean they are anxious or uncomfortable.
+Similarly, panting may be a sign that your dog is hot, or could mean they are anxious or uncomfortable.

 A closed mouth with tightly pressed lips may indicate anxiety or tension.
 A dog that is showing their teeth or snarling is likely feeling aggressive or threatened and caution should be exercised when your dog is approaching people and other pets.

-Vocalizations
+6. Vocalizations

 Lastly, a dog's vocalizations, while a form of verbal communication and not body language per se, can also yield important clues as to what’s going on in their mind.

-Barking, growling, grunting, and howling can all indicate different emotions, from playfulness to aggression.
-Pay attention to the tone of your dog's vocalizations as well as the volume and frequency.
 Your dog may bark to warn you of danger or to show excitement.
 They may growl to communicate that they are hungry or need to go outside, but also as a sign of aggression.
 They may grunt to indicate contentment or to beg for food or attention.

 Finally, a dog may howl when they are missing you, are in pain, or to communicate with other dogs.
 If your dog is howling or vocalizing more than usual and is showing other signs of physical discomfort, you should schedule a behavioral consultation with your veterinarian.

-The Importance of Reading Your Dog’s Body Language
+Importance of Reading Your Dog’s Body Language

 Here are some common scenarios where understanding your dog's body language can be especially helpful: